Debunking the Myth: The Safety of Home Brewed Kombucha

 The smell should be vinegary but not unpleasant, and your Kombucha should taste a little tart, slightly sweet, with a light effervescent feel.

-If anything seems amiss, we offer a lifetime of brewing support with all of our Kombucha Starter Kits and encourage all our customers to reach out with any queries, but if you're going alone, head to our FAQ's and see if there anything there to help.
+If anything seems amiss, we offer lifetime brewing support with all of our Kombucha Starter Kits and encourage all our customers to reach out with any queries, but if you're going alone, head to our FAQ's and see if there anything there to help.

 The Benefits of Home-Brewed Kombucha